pilleatus/orientdb-tutorial-distributed-database/gitbook/start_distributed_db-servers.md

 ```

 #### Create the docker image:
 With the following commands we create our new image.
-Navigate to the docker folder in the repository
+Navigate to the docker folder in the repository:
 <pre style="background-color:black; color:white"><code>cd docker
 </code></pre>